iAdamo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The script should display the number in base 16, followed by a new line

 15. Everyone is a proponent of strong encryption
 Write a script that encodes and decodes text using the rot13 encryption.
-Assume ASCII.
+Assume ASCII

+16. The eggs of the brood need to be an odd number Write a script that prints every other line from the input, starting with the first line..